orangemn6/docs/content/index.md

 >[!quote] *Getting organized is a sign of self respect*

 This is where I will be storing all of my notes for the upcoming school year and beyond.
-Read about what I'm doing [[personal/now |now]] or jump into onw of the entry points below.
+Read about what I'm doing [[personal/now |now]] or jump into one of the entry points below.

 [[school/index.md |School Home]]